-In other words, the variance in a student's final points for the class is derived primarily from their quizzes and papers.
+In other words, the variance in a student's final points for the class is derived primarily from their quizzes and projects.

 Given the above, here is how you can estimate your grade at any time during the course.

-However, a comparison of the curve below to a standard percent grading method can be made by doing the following calculation: [(your total points obtained for quizzes/2600) * (100) + (your total points obtained for papers (excluding the personal reflection paper) /1100)*(100)]/5 = total percentage score on quizzes and papers].
+A comparison of the curve below to a standard percent grading method can be obtained by doing the following calculation: [(your total points obtained for quizzes/1700) * (100) + (your total points obtained for projects/850)*(100)]/2 = total percentage score on quizzes and projects].
 The percentage you compute using this method will approximate your grade in the course (again, given that your homework should operate as a constant).
 The extra credit option (a paper) allows for some additional variance in the point distribution.
 However, again, I am using a class curve to derive the final grade.

 Here is last semester's curve.